cmk/profunctor-optics/pref/README.md

 ji = j >>> i
 ```

-Finally there's also a simpler version that contains only one underlying reference:
+Finally there's also a simplified version that contains only one underlying reference:

 ```
 data PRef c rs b a = forall x .
 PRef  (Optical c x x a b) !(rs x)